kamstrup/fn/README.md

 Seq over a channel
 Seq[byte] of a string
-fn.Go() to execute a Seq in N goroutines and collect the results into another Seq
+fn.Go() to execute a Seq in N goroutines and collect the results into another Seq Special "error seq" that can be returned from IO ops and anything that can fail at runtime
 ```